primesearch/mfaktc/README.txt

 # 8 .plan #
 ###########

-0.19
+0.20
+- GPU sieve (George Woltman)
+- merge "worktodo.add" from mfakto

+0.??
-- automatic primenet interaction (Eric Christenson is working on this)         <- specification draft exists
+- automatic primenet interaction (Eric Christenson is working on this)         <- specification draft exists; on hold, Eric doesn't want to continue his efforts. :(
   - this will greatly increase usability of mfaktc
   - George Woltman agreed to include the so called "security module" in mfaktc for a closed source version of mfaktc.
 I have to check license